Retr0Kr0dy/malloc-bomb/README.md

 Linux load is calculated as the average number of processes in a runnable or uninterruptible state over a certain period of time.

-Creating an enormous malloc force the kernel to allocate all available memory, thus, causing a stall in the creation of any new tasks. ([see How ? for more explanation](#How))
+Creating an enormous malloc forces the kernel to allocate all available memory, thus, causing a stall in the creation of any new tasks. ([see How ? for more explanation](#How))

 # Why ?